How to Pack Like a Rockstar: 13 Best EVER Packing Tips

 Pack Your Bag Like a Boss!!

-worn since 2001, I might need those while hiking through the Andes Mountains.
+worn since 2001, I might need those while hiking through the Andes Mountains, obviously.
 Or that dress that is WAY too tight but I still try and squeeze into (while almost breaking the zipper), well I might need a dress to woo my future husband that I’m gonna meet in Italy (I saw the Lizzie McGuire Movie, it could happen).
 Not really selling myself as someone who knows how to pack like a pro, am I?
 Well, let’s just say that I try and learn from my packing mistakes.

 14 Best Ever Packing Tips